Mental Health Facilities Ironton, OH

 Pathways Inc - 8.6 miles from Ironton, OH

 Pathways Inc is a mental health facility in Greenup, KY, located at 57 Dora Lane, 41144 zip code area.
-Pathways Inc provides outpatient treatment and telemedicine/telehealth.
-Pathways Inc provides group therapy, couples/family therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
-Pathways Inc also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services offered by Pathways Inc consist of illness management and recovery, case management and assertive community treatment.
+Pathways Inc provides telemedicine/telehealth and outpatient treatment.
+Pathways Inc provides psychotropic medication, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and children / adolescents.
+Pathways Inc also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Additional services offered by Pathways Inc consist of intensive case management, court-ordered outpatient treatment and chronic disease/illness management.

 Learn More